 If you want a pocketable power bank it really needs to be no higher in capacity than 10,000mAh.
 Around 15,000mAh is good for throwing in a bag, while anything over this is a proper chunk but good for several days' life away from mains power.

 For a phone or tablet almost any power bank will suffice.
-Avoid slow 5W (5V/1A) outputs like the plague, especially for tablets such as the iPad, but 10W (5V/2A) and 12W (5V/2.4A) connections are now pretty common.
+Avoid slow 5W (5V/1A) outputs like the plague, especially for tablets which typically have higher-capacity batteries and take longer to charge, but 10W (5V/2A) and 12W (5V/2.4A) connections are now pretty common.
 Many power banks support Quick Charge, which is faster still, but useful only if your mobile device also supports the standard.
 If it does not it will still charge, but no faster than usual.

 If you're looking to charge a laptop or the Nintendo Switch, know that these require more power than is provided by a standard USB connection.
 This can be delivered by power banks that support power delivery, which is anything up to 100W.
 The exact charge you need depends on your individual device - the information is not always easily available, but a good rule of thumb is to check the spec printed on the charger it was supplied with.